oasis-open/odata-rapid/docs/spec/rapid-pro.md

 ## Filtering results

-The client can use the filter query option to filter the results returned from the collection.
+The client can use the filter query option to restrict the results returned from the collection.

 |Template| GET {collection-resource-path}?filter={filter-expression}
 |---| :---|